This is an update on the work we have done to ensure that SAGE Publishing is fully prepared for Brexit.

 To ensure books are delivered on time and without causing additional work for our customers, we have contracted with PrintForce, a major printer in the Netherlands, to supply local printing in continental Europe.

 Customers should continue to place their orders with SAGE by whatever method they normally use.
 This includes consolidation of SAGE orders, PubEasy, and EDI orders.
 All orders for customers in the EU and other continental European countries will then be supplied from the Netherlands.
-Before 1st March we will be contacting all customers that use shipping agents to confirm delivery methods during the period of disruption.

 We expect no impact on delivery times or shipping costs.
 Invoicing will remain substantially the same.
 Payment processes, returns processes and policies, and the supply of product data via ONIX feeds will remain unchanged.
 Depending on customers’ VAT status, VAT may be charged, and we can advise on this on a case by case basis.